brianknab/brianknab.github.io/about.md

 ---

-I am Brian Knab.
-I recently completed degrees in philosophy (PhD) and in statistics (MS) at the University of Texas.
-At UT, I thought and wrote about philosophical problems in and around statistics.
+My name is 'Brian Knab'.
+I recently completed degrees in philosophy (PhD) and in statistics (MS) at the University of Texas at Austin.
+At UT, I thought and wrote about philosophical problems in, around, and near the bottom of statistics.
+In philosophy, we call such investigations "formal epistemology."
 You can read all about it [here]({{"/assets/Dissertation.pdf"}}).

-In this blog, I intend to write mostly about statistics and programming -- to keep me honest in the evaluation of my own understanding.
-But I suspect some philosophy will arise.
+In this blog, I intend to write mostly about statistics and programming -- primarily to keep me honest in the evaluation of my own understanding.
+I doubt it will be of much use to anyone except me.